aaronbloomfield/ccc/hws/ethprivate/index.md

 - It should say "Successfully wrote genesis state"
 - The genesis block hash, shown above as `XXXXXX..XXXXXX`, should exactly match what is listed on the Canvas landing page; it will have an ellipsis (the "..") in the middle of it

-**Step 4:** Copy the `geth-config.toml` file, in Canvas' Files, onto your computer (it likely will have a semester/year suffix to it).
+**Step 4:** Copy the `geth-config-???.toml` file, in Canvas' Files, onto your computer (it will have a semester/year suffix to it); save it as `geth-config.toml`.
 You can copy it anywhere, but we recommend putting it into the geth directory you created above.
 You need to change two values in that file:

   - The `UserIdent = "mst3k"` line should be changed to your UVA userid
   - The `DataDir = "/path/to/ethprivate"` line needs to change to the data directory you created above.